reem-shaikh/70DaysOfCode/notes/aptitude/database/readme.md

 #### Why do we need database?
+Database: A structured set of computerized data which is accesable using CRUD operations.

 - to store the data
 - we can perform CRUD operations on the data
 ```bash